MarioLisbona/CA-T2A2-API-Webserver/README.md

 ### **pip-review**

-pip-review is a module that provides a list of packages on the Python Packages Index that are newer that the versions currently installed in a Python environment. the command `pip-review` will return show a list of currently installed packages that have newer version on PyPi. running the command `pip-review -aC` will check what packages have newer versions and will install all the latest versions in the current python environment.
+pip-review is a module that provides a list of packages on the Python Packages Index that are newer that the versions currently installed in a Python environment.
+The command `pip-review` will return a list of currently installed packages that have newer version on PyPi.
+Running the command `pip-review -aC` will check what packages have newer versions and will install all the latest versions in the current python environment.

 ### **Flask-Bcrypt**

 Flask bcrypt is a third party library that allows developers to use bcrypt hashing functions to protect passwords.
 Bcrypt is based on the Blowfish cipher and makes use of a technique known as salting, which adds an extra element of randomness to the hash to further encrypt and protect sensitive data.
-The bcrypt hashing functions are made intentionally slower to prevent brut force attacks (EDUCBA, 2022) [^9]
+The bcrypt hashing functions are made intentionally slower to provice more securtiy against brut force attacks (EDUCBA, 2022) [^9]

 ### **Flask-JWT-Extended**

-This library is used to create tokens that can be used to allow authenticated users to access API resources without the need to using login details for every request.
+This library is used to create tokens that can be used to allow authenticated users to access API resources without the need to use login details for every request.
 JSON Web tokens have become the standard for accessing web applications and allow a server to decrypt the payload of a token to authenticate users into a system.
 JWT's are a great combination of basic tokens and bearer tokens.
-Bearer tokens are harder to maintain because they need to be stored on a database and basic tokens are too easy to hack.
+Bearer tokens are harder to maintain because they need to be stored in a database and basic tokens are too easy to hack.
 JWT's have taken the benefits of both these types of tokens to create a simple and secure token that is easy to maintain as no database is needed and much more secure that a basic tokens. (@alesanchezr - 4Geeks, 2019) [^10]

 ## **R8 - Describe your projects models in terms of the relationships they have with each other**